 This could come in the form of new marketing collateral, fresh email campaigns, and more.
 It could also involve innovative tenant rep nurturing campaigns, from events, tours, and lunches to strategic mailers, calls, and ads.

 If you’re purchasing a large property with a stagnant marketing campaign or a building that has a stigma attached to it from the old owner or that has been recently overhauled and renovated, it’s even more important that you choose the right leasing team.
-This is because you will likely want to invest heavily in new marketing materials and strategy in order to change the market’s perception.
+This is because you will likely want to put substantial money toward new marketing materials and strategy in order to change the market’s perception.
 Make sure your leasing team can meet your needs when it comes to advertising, video, a property website, or whatever else you have in mind.
 Different leasing teams will have different contacts – make sure yours is using the best vendors to aid with your property marketing.

 If you have a leasing team that you already have a relationship with and trust, bringing them in can make the transition much smoother.
 When your team knows what you need and you know what to expect, things can get put in motion very quickly – saving you time and money.
 However, it’s important to evaluate the current team’s abilities and your trusted team’s capacity before choosing to switch simply based on an existing relationship.